Great Books Education

 I Own It

 *Note: It is important that you use the seventh edition, as the questions below and class discussion will be based on this edition.
+It is possible to use a different edition, but check to be sure that it contains the same literature listed on the syllabus, and if some pieces are missing, please find other copies so that you will be prepared for class.

 English Literature Assignments, First Semester/First Anthology